Boston's Carbon Emissions

 While the timeframe for the citywide inventory is the calendar year, the LGO inventory is conducted on the fiscal year, from July to June.
 Because the data for these inventories is collected using separate protocols and on different timescales, the LGO should be considered to be largely overlapping but not completely contained within the Citywide inventory.

-In FY2021, emissions from local government operations, or municipal emissions, had decreased by 38% from 2005.
-Previously, the City of Boston had purchased Green-e certified RECs, but ceased the practice in 2019; in FY2019, we purchased RECs equal to approximately one fourth of our total electricity consumption.
+In FY22, municipal emissions increased by 6%, but are down more than 35% from 2005 before including adjustments for the purchase of renewable energy credits.
+Previously, the City of Boston had purchased Green-e certified RECS, but ceased the practice in 2019.
 In Fiscal Year 2023, the City evaluated options for a direct investment in renewable energy.
-The City of Boston met its municipal 2020 goal of a 25% reduction 5 years ahead of schedule.
+The City of Boston is working toward its municipal goal of reducing greenhouse gas emissions by 60% by 2030.

 Boston’s LGO emissions are dominated by building energy consumption.
 Electricity and gas consumption by buildings each make up about one third of total GHG emissions.
 Transportation fuels, diesel and gasoline, together make up one fourth of total municipal GHG emissions.